agentmorris/camera-trap-ml-survey/README.md

 Software package and Smithsonian-hosted storage.
 All labeling happens through their tool prior to upload.
 Data stored by Smithsonian, owned by individual data set owners, and released to collaborators upon request.

-I've worked with a lot of camera trap data, and I will say that because the tool enforces consistent metadata at the time of labeling, in terms of organization and matching images to labels, data coming through eMammal is an order of magnitude cleaner than anything I've worked with from any other source. eMammal metadata is provided in the Camera Trap Metadata Standard (XML variant).
+I&rsquo;ve worked with a lot of camera trap data, and I will say that because the tool enforces consistent metadata at the time of labeling, in terms of organization and matching images to labels, data coming through eMammal is an order of magnitude cleaner than anything I&rsquo;ve worked with from any other source. eMammal metadata is provided in the Camera Trap Metadata Standard (XML variant).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image13.png" width="500">